Sports Goods Categories

 Pros

 1. The white ball is smoother and has a better texture than the red and pink balls.
-Due to the polyurethane coating, the surface of the ball becomes finer making it prone to swing at an early stage.
+Due to the polyurethane coating, the ball's surface becomes finer making it prone to swing at an early stage.

 2. The visibility of the white ball is uncanny, thus it is used during ODIs and T20s.